Unless you are sailing on a luxury cruise line, your cruise fare is not going to be all-inclusive.

 Princess Cruises is not the only mainstream cruise line that is offering upgraded fare options.
 Celebrity Cruises, for instance, has two different options for fares.
 The first is the base rate, while the second is known as "All Included."

-With this package, you will get the Classic Beverage Package, gratuities, and Wi-Fi.
-If you want to upgrade to the Premium Beverage Package, you can do so for an additional $24 per day.
+With this package, you will get the Classic Beverage Package and Basic Wi-Fi.
+If you want to upgrade to the Premium Beverage Package, you can do so for an additional charge.
 Just be aware that everyone over the age of 21 will also have to upgrade.

 Holland America Line offers two packages, too.
-In addition to their standard fare, "Have It All" gets you the Signature Beverage Package, gratuities, specialty dining experience (based on the length on your cruise), shore excursion credits, and Surf Wi-Fi.
+In addition to their standard fare, "Have It All" gets you the Signature Beverage Package, gratuities, a set number of specialty dining experience (based on the length of your cruise), shore excursion credits, and Surf Wi-Fi.

 Read more: Are cruises all inclusive?